Building a Science Fantasy World Map From Star Systems to Magical Realms

 Description: Every few centuries, a rain of musical meteorites falls across the land.
 The stones sing in alien harmonies and are believed to be fragments of a dead god’s soul.

-Impacts: Bards, mystics, and sound-mages flock to the event to record the melodies, which are said to alter reality when performed.
+Impacts: In Zalonia, Bards, mystics, and sound-mages flock to the event to record the melodies, which are said to alter reality when performed.
+They can heal the sick and strengthen the magical abilities of magic users.

 Pieces of the meteorites can power music-based spells or be forged into instruments that manipulate emotion.